Updated June 9, 2023

 - A conflict occurs when both parties cannot achieve their goals or if there is a disagreement between them.

 Sources of Conflict at Workplace

-Broadly these sources can be divided into:
+Broadly these sources can be:

 - Personal factors (Internal)